 Configuration

-Saiki uses a YAML config file (configuration/saiki.yml by default) to configure tool servers (MCP servers) and LLM providers.
+Saiki defines agents using a YAML config file (configuration/saiki.yml by default).
+To configure an agent, use tool servers (MCP servers) and LLM providers.

 mcpServers: